Advising

 The review, which is called a “declaration of intent” before admission and a “declaration of shared and non-shared credit” after admission, ensures a review and approval of shared courses, and possibly required pre-requisite courses, to guide the student’s future enrollment.
 The post-admission declaration is required to add the “level” and calculate the graduate grade-point average when grades are entered at the conclusion of each semester.

 The Office of Graduate Admission provides access to and administers the application for co-terminal admission.
-Undergraduate students may access the application from the Undergraduate Academic Affairs channel on the “Academics” tab in the myIIT portal.
+Undergraduate students may access the application by searching for "co-terminal" in the Illinois Tech Portal.
 Submission of the application will trigger the required reviews and, when required, the declaration of intent for an unpaired co-terminal program selection.

 Which office(s) are responsible for administering co-terminal programs.